Copy and Share Data Sources in IntelliJ-based IDEs

 Share data sources between projects inside one IDE

-In IntelliJ-based IDEs a data source can be global.
-It means that it becomes visible from all projects you run from a particular IDE.
+In IntelliJ-based IDEs, a data source can be global.
+This means it becomes visible from all projects you run from a particular IDE.
 By default, data sources are local.
-To make a data source global click the corresponding button in the toolbar (or the context menu).
+To make a data source global, click the corresponding button in the toolbar (or the context menu).

 If you want to make it local again, click the button again.

 Global data sources are visible in all projects you open from the same version of the same IDE.
-Say, if you use DataGrip 2018.1, global data sources will not be attached to projects you open in other versions of DataGrip or in IntelliJ IDEA.
+Say, if you use DataGrip 2020.1, global data sources will not be visible from projects you open in other versions of DataGrip or in IntelliJ IDEA.

 Copy a data source from one IDE to another IDE, or to another computer